ahmadrezaM97/notes/notes/Fleeting Notes/Rabbitmq/Clustring.md

 ![[quarum1.png]]

 when a server goes down, any queues that had leader on that node need to elect a follower as the new leader.

 __They can only do so if a majority of replica queues are still available.__

 ![[quoram2.png]]

+### When not to use Quorum Queues

+in some cases quorum queues should not be used

+1. temporary nature of queue
+	1. transient or exclusive queues, high queue churn( delcalation and deltation rate)
+	2. lowest possible latency
+		1. the underlying consesus algorithm has an inherently higher latency due to its data safety feature
+	3. when data safety is not a priority